elmissouri16/asset_price_simulator/README.md

 ## Real-Time Simulation (New!)

-Perfect for game economies and live market simulations:
+Perfect for game economies and live market simulations.
+Choose between **tick-based** control or **reactive Streams**:

+### Option 1: Tick-Based (Manual Control)

+Best for game loops where you control the update timing:

 ```dart
 import 'dart:async';